ogunmakindetobi/college/README.md

 <h3>How to test this project</h3>

 <ol>
-<li>On the front page, a welcomo popup will be shown with buttons - press 'Get Started!' button to go to register page</li>
+<li>On the home page you have the details news about the college which the course that are created</li>
 <li>Fill in the form with a username and password, press 'Register' button</li>
-<li>It will redirect to "Your Account Information" page</li>
+<li>It will redirect to "Your Profile Information" page</li>
-<li>Click on 'Edit' button to display 'Edit your account information' page</li>
-<li>Click on 'Save' to go to "Your memories" page</li>
-<li>Click on 'Click here' to go to 'Add Your Cafe Memory' page </li>
+<li>Click on  and fill in form to  'Add Your course' page </li>
 <li>Fill in the form - add 2 or more characters on 'cafe' field to see auto-complete is working</li>
-<li>Click on 'Date' field to see datepicker is working</li>
-<li>Submit the form to go to 'Your cafe memories' page</li>
+<li>create course  form to go to 'home page ' page</li>
-<li>On the top menu, click on 'Home' to go back to 'Everyone's memories' page</li>
-<li>Check pagenation is working by clicking on the page numbers</li>
-<li>Check 'Sort by' section to see sort is working</li>
-<li>Click on 'Your memories' button to see if you can go back to 'Your memories' page</li>
-<li>Click on 'Everyone's memories' button to see if you can go back to 'Everyone's memories' page</li>
-<li>On the top menu, click on 'Add cafe' to go to 'Add Cafe' page</li>
-<li>Fill in the form - test if area auto complete is working</li>
-<li>Click on 'Submit' button to go to 'Manage Cafes' to see if the cafe is added on the page</li>
-<li>Choose one of the cafes, click on 'Edit' button to edit cafe</li>
+<li> Its will create course and redirect you back to home page</li>
+<li>fill in contact forms its print out on terminal</li>
+<li>Login form is working perfectly and you cant login without register </li>
+<li>register page is working by using new username and password to register</li>
+<li> Add course in course page its appear on home page through database</li>
-<li>Choose one of the cafes, click on 'Delete' button to delete cafe</li>
+<li>Choose one of the course , click on 'Delete' button to delete cafe</li>
 <li>Click on 'Logout' button to logout</li>
 </ol>